What is procure-to-pay? (P2P)

 Receiving supplier invoices

 The supplier will provide an invoice outlining the amount the buyer needs to pay and the date by which the invoice needs to be settled.
-Invoices will need to be reconciled with purchase orders and entered onto relevant systems.
+Invoices will need to be reconciled with purchase orders and entered into relevant systems.

 The accounts payable process includes paying supplier invoices within the agreed payment terms and accounting for transactions.
-As part of this process, the purchasing company will need to check that vendor payment details are up to date, as well as taking steps to avoid the risk of accounts payable fraud.
+As part of this process, the purchasing company will need to check that vendor payment details are up to date, as well as take steps to avoid the risk of accounts payable fraud.

 After the supplier has been paid, the company may review the process to identify any opportunities for improvement in the future.

 As outlined above, the procure-to-pay cycle includes several different steps.
 Typically, these will involve actions by various people in different departments across the organization, from procurement to finance, who are likely to use a variety of systems.
 The people involved in procure-to-pay may also have different or even competing priorities and goals.

 Some vendors offer end-to-end procure-to-pay solutions which aim to automate the full P2P process.
 Technology can also play a role in streamlining specific elements of the procure-to-pay cycle, from vendor management platforms to systems that automate the creation of requisitions and the issuance of purchase orders.